HarshalKolhe02/Alaska_Pipeline_FM/readme.md

----
-title: ALASKA PIPELINE PROJECT

----

 # ALASKA PIPELINE PROJECT
-This is official repo of the alaska pipeline project made for the course of fluid mechanics.
+This is the official repo of the Alaska pipeline project made for the course of fluid mechanics.
 ## ASSUMPTIONS
-1. Pipeline is straight and have sape as per the terrain.
+1. The pipeline is straight and has a shape as per the terrain.
-2. Bernoulli's Theorem hold for the flow.
+2. Bernoulli's Theorem holds for the flow.
-3. Tempreature is maintained at 30 $^\circ$C.
+3. Temperature is maintained at 30 $^\circ$C.
 4. The pipeline is always full.
 (No two-phase flow)
 ## Implementation
-### STRAIGHT LEVEL PIPELINE WITH INFINITE THICKNESS
+### STRAIGHT-LEVEL PIPELINE WITH INFINITE THICKNESS
 ### Case 1
 #### Diameter=12.7mm $\left(\frac{1}{2}\right)$ inch
 #### VFL=1.3 million barrels per day output from the pipeline=$1.3*10^6*158.987$ liters/day=$206.6831*10^6$ liters/day=$2392.166$ liters/second=2.393 m^3^/s
 #### Velocity Of Flow=18890.584 m/s
 :::danger
-This velocity is quite large and cannot be used in real life applications.
-So this diameter of pipe is unrealistic and irrelevant.
+This velocity is quite large and cannot be used in real-life applications.
+So this diameter of the pipe is unrealistic and irrelevant.
 :::
-Lets now assume velocity to be 2 m/s and find the diameter of pipe.
+Let's now assume the velocity to be 2 m/s and find the diameter of the pipe.
 ### Case 2
 #### Velocity of Flow = 2 m/s (Assumed)
 #### VFL = 2.393 m^3^/s
 #### Diameter of Pipe (calculated) = 48.6 inch $\approx$ 48 inch $\approx$ 1.219 m
 #### $R~e~=\frac{\rho*V*D}{\mu}$ = $\frac{860*2*1.219}{5.64*10^{-3}}$ = 371751.773
 Hence, the flow is turbulent.
-Lets find the f~D~ value.
+Let's find the f~D~ value.
 $f_D=0.046*R_e^{-0.2}$
 $f_D=0.046*371751.773^{-0.2}$
 $f_D=3.5736*10^{-3}$